iter8-tools/iter8/mkdocs/docs/tutorials/load-testing.md

 Load testing experiments can generate requests for HTTP and gRPC services, collect built-in latency and error-related metrics and validate SLOs.

-In these experiments, the [`gen-load-and-collect-metrics`](../user-guide/tasks/collect.md) task generates load and collects built-in metrics.
-The [`assess-app-versions`](../user-guide/tasks/assess.md) task validates SLOs.

 ***

 ## v0.8 Examples